nadira30/kelp_segmentation/README.md

 ### What’s next: What is your plan until the final project due date?
 What methods and experiments do you plan on running?
 Note: Include a task list (can use a table) indicating each step you are planning and anticipated completion date.
+- Tune and optimize the CNN model variations, architectures, and hyperparameters
+- Implement the other methods on data augmentation before training/testing the model

 ### Team member contributions: Indicate what you anticipate each team member will contribute by the final project submission.
 Note: List every member name and their corresponding tasks in bullet points – or you may simply assign team member names to the task list you created above.
+Nadira:

+Tofunmi:

+Thanapol Tantagunninat:
+- Formatting and splitting the common training/testing dataset
+- Develop the CNN architecture
+- Training and testing the method 1

 ### References
 [1] Kelp Forest.
 Kelp Forest | NOAA Office of National Marine Sanctuaries. (n.d.). https://sanctuaries.noaa.gov/visit/ecosystems/kelpdesc.html